Justice Department Announces Actions to Combat Two Russian State-Sponsored Cyber Criminal Hacking Groups

 The FBI Los Angeles Field Office investigated the CARR and NoName cases as part of FBI’s Operation Red Circus, an ongoing operation to disrupt Russian state-sponsored cyberthreats to U.S. critical infrastructure and interests abroad.

-Assistant U.S. Attorneys Angela Makabali and Alexander Gorin for the Central District of California and Trial Attorney Greg Nicosia of the National Security Division’s National Security Cyber Section are prosecuting these cases.
-Assistant U.S. Attorney James E. Dochterman for the Central District of California is handling the forfeiture cases.
-The Justice Department’s Office of International Affairs provided significant assistance for both investigations.
+Assistant United States Attorneys Angela Makabali and Alexander Gorin of the National Security Division, and Trial Attorney Greg Nicosia of the Justice Department’s National Security Cyber Section are prosecuting these cases.
+Assistant United States Attorney James E. Dochterman of the Asset Forfeiture and Recovery Section is handling the forfeiture cases.

 An indictment is merely an allegation.
 All defendants are presumed innocent until proven guilty beyond a reasonable doubt in a court of law.